simtail-solutions/madagascar-theme/README.md

 locally with `npm install --save-dev grunt-browser-sync`

 **Important:** Remember to delete the .git directory and initialise your own git repo for individual websites projects.

+Other Notes:
+- change the `proxy` value in the BrowserSync options (in Gruntfile.js) to the URL of your projects test site.